spring01/drlbox/README.md

         raise TypeError('Type of observation_space is not recognized') return input_dim,
 ```
-which makes a fully-connected neural network.

-The `--feature` flag also accepts multiple arguments, and when the number of arguments is 1, it uses the default neural network feature maker `drlbox/feature/fc.py` and treats the argument as the `arch_str` argument for the default maker.
-When there are more than 1 arguments, the last argument will be interpreted as the filename containing the implementation the 2 required funtions, and all other arguments will be thrown into the `make_feature` function as arguments after `observation_space` (so better let them be strings as well).

-### Use of `--config`:
-Please refer to `drlbox/config/async_default.py`.
-Generally it's something like making a `foo.py` similar to it and setting `--config foo.py`
+which makes a fully-connected neural network until the last layer before the value/policy layer.
+To use the default feature maker, simply let the feature-maker callable be `feature_maker = lambda o: make_feature(o, ARCHITECTURE)`.
+The function `state_to_input` can be directly used as the default interface function.